|Change and executive coaching -Are we truly specialist change experts?|

-Because coaching is still in the early stages of its development, there is no agreed-upon, all-embracing model of the coaching process and practice.
-To date, most efforts to construct a comprehensive coaching model have emerged from sports coaching.
+Because coaching is still a developing discipline, there is no agreed-upon, all-embracing model of the coaching process and practice.

 A coaching model cannot be procrustean.
 It requires an in-built flexibility and adaptability so that coaching programs can be tailored to fit the specific needs of each client and coachee.
 For example, a coach needs to take into account their own, as well as the coachees', differences in personality, knowledge, skills and abilities.
 Coachees also vary in motivation and preparedness for change.

 As well as individual factors, each coachee exists within various systems, both personal and professional.
 These affect how a coaching program is conducted, as do factors such as the organizational culture and structure, available resources and the organization's business objectives.

 The behavioral coaching model emphasizes the following aspects of behavior and learning:

 training in leadership and interpersonal skills and follow-up behavioral